rollins1338/MyBelovedWhom-I-DesireToKill/README.md

 Source Translation: Spanish version taken from [Asurenovels](https://asurenovels.website)

-Translated using Gemini and edited for immersive audiobook vibes by the me.
+Translated using Gemini and edited for immersive audiobook vibes by me.

 </div>